Afghan Civil War (1992–1996): June–July

-Particularly noticeable in this period was the escalation of the fight in West Kabul between the Shi'a Hezb-i Wahdat forces supported by Iran and those of the Wahhabist Ittehad-e Islami militia supported by Saudi Arabia.
+Particularly noticeable in this period was the escalation of the fight in West Kabul between Hezb-i Wahdat, supported by Iran, and those of Ittehad-e Islami, supported by Saudi Arabia.
 Hezb-i Wahdat was somewhat nervous about the presence of Ittehad-e Islami posts, which were deployed in Hazara areas such as Rahman Baba High school.
 According to the writings of Nabi Azimi, who at the time was a high ranking governor, the fighting began on 31 May 1992 when 4 members of Hezb-i Wahdat's leadership were assassinated near the Kabul Silo.
 Those killed were Karimi, Sayyid Isma'il Hosseini, Chaman Ali Abuzar and Vaseegh, the first 3 being members of the party's central committee.
 Following this the car of Haji Shir Alam, a top Ittehad-e Islami commander was stopped near Pol-e Sorkh, and although Alem escaped, one of the passengers was killed.
 On 3 June 1992, heavy fighting between forces of Ittehad-e Islami and Hezb-i Wahdat in west Kabul.
 Both sides used rockets, killing and injuring civilians.
 On 4 June, interviews with Hazara households state that Ittehad-e Islami forces looted their houses in Kohte-e Sangi, killing 6 civilians.
 The gun battles at this time had a death toll of over 100 according to some sources.
 On 5 June 1992, further conflict between forces of Ittehad-e Islami and Hezb-i Wahdat in west Kabul was reported.
 Here, both sides used heavy artillery, destroying houses and other civilian structures.
 Three schools were reported destroyed by bombardment.
 The bombardment killed and injured an unknown number of civilians.
 Gunmen were reported killing people in shops near the Kabul Zoo.
 On 24 June 1992 the Jamhuriat hospital located near the Interior Ministry was bombed and closed.
 Jamiat-e Islami and Shura-e Nazar sometimes joined the conflict when their positions came under attack by Hezb-i Wahdat forces and in June/July bombarded Hezb-i Wahdat positions in return.
 Harakat forces also sometimes joined the fight.